Fringe Benefits Tax

 Whilst DHOAS is classified as a reportable fringe benefit there are occasions whereby the benefit may be considered non-reportable.
 DHOAS will not appear on payment summaries if you are an active reservist, have been afforded war-like credits (maximum of 60 months) and been deployed on 23AG and or 23AD.
 However, if 23AG or 23AD is applicable it, will only cover the period that you were afforded these income tax exemptions.

-If the property that your DHOAS loan relates to is rented out, you should contact Defence on 1800 333 362 and gain access to a “Loan declaration” form (AE394) so that Defence can apply the “Otherwise deductible” rule.
+If the property that your DHOAS loan relates to is rented out, you should contact Defence on 1800 333 362 and gain access to the link for the declaration under the Defence Finance Group website and any appropriate forms so that Defence can apply the "Otherwise deductible" rule.

 However, you will only have a Reportable Fringe Benefit Amount (RFBA) reported on your payment summary if the total of all the reportable fringe benefit exceed the current threshold of $2000.00.
 Therefore, if you are in receipt of DHOAS that exceeds the $2000 threshold you will more than likely have a RFBA.